lazarAdam/Airport-simulation/README.md

 # Airport-simulation
-A simple airport simultion using the concept of queues.
+A simple airport simulation using the concept of queues.
-<br /> This is a peronal class project.
+<br /> This is a personal class project.
-<br /> star the program by running StartHere.java
+<br /> Star the program by running StartHere.java

 # A screenshot of one run of the simultion